annkissam/akd/docs/Walkthrough.md

 ## Conclusion

 This was a basic example usage of `akd`.
-Using it's generators and pipeline DSL, akd supports deploying elixir applications not just as distillery releases, but as mix projects or even docker containers.
-Akd can also be extended to deploying non-elixir applications or just as a tool to run tasks on a remote server.
+Using it's generators and pipeline DSL, akd supports deploying Elixir applications not just as distillery releases, but as mix projects or even docker containers.
+Akd can also be extended to deploying non-Elixir applications or just as a tool to run tasks on a remote server.